Jibin-Biju/MITPacMan/README.md

 Simple PacMan

 # Description
 It is a simple Pac-Man.
-Pac-Man will move from one direction to other direction and it will trun when it hit the edge.
-It also open and close the mouth as it moves.
+Pac-Man will move from one direction to another and turn when it hits the edge.
+It also opens and closes the mouth as it moves in one direction to another.

 # How to run
 Click on Pac-Man to move from one direction to other.